Sex education: United States

-Almost all U.S. students receive some form of sex education at least once between grades 7 and 12; many schools begin addressing some topics in grades 5 or 6.
+Almost all U.S. public students receive some form of sex education at least once between grades 7 and 12; a number of public schools begin addressing some topics in grades 5 or 6.
 However, what students learn varies widely, because curriculum decisions are decentralized.
-Many states have laws governing what is taught in sex education classes and contain provisions to allow parents to opt out.
+Multiple states have laws governing what is taught in sex education classes and contain provisions to allow parents to opt out.
 Some state laws leave curriculum decisions to individual school districts.

 In January 2022, a study found that a majority of US teens lack quality sexual education, a trend that has been worsening over years.
 Instruction on waiting until marriage to have sex declined from 73% to 67% among females (P = 0.005) and from 70% to 58% in males (P < 0.001).

 Sex education is required in 30 states, 28 of which also require HIV education.
 9 more states require just HIV education.
 Only 18 states require the information taught to be medically accurate by law.
 37 states allow parents to opt their kids out of their Sex Ed.
 19 states require instruction that sexual activity should only occur in marriage and 28 states require that abstinence be stressed.
 Contextually, 11 states must inclusively discuss sexual orientation and 5 legally must emphasize heterosexuality or provide negative information about homosexuality.
+A total of 6 states require LGBTQ+-inclusive sex education to be taught in school.
 Only 9 states require the importance of consent in a sexual situation.

 For example, a 1999 study by the Guttmacher Institute found that most U.S. sex education courses in grades 7 through 12 cover puberty, HIV, STIs, abstinence, implications of teenage pregnancy, and how to resist peer pressure.
 Other studied topics, such as methods of birth control and infection prevention, sexual orientation, sexual abuse, and factual and ethical information about abortion, varied more widely.